ncbirdconservation/NCBA/README.md

 None at this time

 ## Dependencies
 Python 3 and numerous packages including sqlite3 with the spatialite extension.
-An environment can be created from the .yml file included in this repository.
+An environment can be created from the ENVIRONMENT.yml file included in this repository.

 ## Code
 All code is included in this repository.
 Runtimes of discrete tasks made grouping code into separate scripts preferable.
 A demonstration and explanation of the scripts' general features are included in the Demonstration.ipynb.

 ## Status
 Getting general framework in place and documented, with some placeholders.
-Next steps are incorporating eBird records and beefing up GBIF filters.
+Next steps are adding map legends, incorporating eBird records, and beefing up GBIF filters.